-Her journey wasn’t an easy one.
+Mona’s carcinoma journey wasn’t an easy one and navigating life after carcinoma is an adventure.
 Every day that she opens her eyes to a new day she is thankful just to be alive.

 “I thought I was getting a cold, but it wasn’t getting better,” Mona recalls.
 “My neck was so hard that the needle wouldn’t go in, they couldn’t get any fluid.
 Suddenly, they’re asking me if I’d had a blood test for HIV and telling me they would need to do that, and they’ll need to do surgery for a biopsy.”

 “I was working a job with no insurance and so they told me they’d get me an appointment at Lincoln Hospital,” she remembers.
 “After a week, my doctor calls me and tells me he’s gotten me an appointment.
 I walk in and there are two doctors.”
 She didn’t know it at the time, but in the midst of horror, she’d just gotten her first blessing.
 “Lincoln Hospital wasn’t known for treating cancer patients.
 They were known for treating gunshot wounds.”
 Today she realizes how lucky she was to be in the care of those two doctors.

 The results were back far too quickly.
 “We’ve got good news and bad news.
 The good news is that we know it’s a carcinoma.
 The bad news is that we don’t know where the primary site is,” her doctor told her.
 They called for a second opinion.
 That’s when her world changed.
 She was diagnosed with Stage 4 carcinoma of the pharynx.

 The family you choose: finding strength in unexpected places